-Meet Our Minister
+Meet Our Minister (Archive)

 Thomas’ ministry centers on creating peace in the soul and the world.
 He especially loves the ministry of storytelling, to children and adults.
 His spiritual practice is deeply grounded in Buddhism, but he also has a rich understanding of Christian Universalism, Judiasm, Hinduism, neopagan and humanist traditions.
 His public ministry focuses on building compassion and justice, especially regarding antiracism, civil rights, social inclusion, and righting economic inequity.